History of Galveston, Texas: Rebuilding and the "Open era"

 During the 1920s and 1930s, the city re-emerged as a major tourist destination.
 Under the influence of Sam Maceo, Rosario Maceo, and Oscar "Dutch" Voigt, the city exploited the prohibition of liquor and gambling in clubs like the Balinese Room, offering entertainment to wealthy Houstonians and other out-of-towners.
-Combined with prostitution, which had existed in the city since the American Civil War, Galveston became known as the sin city of the Gulf.
-Galvestonians accepted and even supported the illegal activities, often referring to their island as the "Free State of Galveston."
+Combined with prostitution, which had existed in the city since well before the American Civil War, Galveston became known as the sin city of the Gulf.
+Galvestonians accepted and even supported the illegal activities, often referring to their island as the "Free State of Galveston".
 The island had entered what would later become known as the open era.
 Aside from the vice-oriented entertainment the city hosted many legitimate entertainment venues and events.
 One of the most famous was the annual "Pageant of Pulchritude" beauty contest.
 This event became the first international contest and attracted participants from England, Russia, Turkey, Brazil, and many other nations until its demise in 1932.

 The 1930s and 1940s brought much change to the Island City.
 KLUF radio began broadcasting in 1937.
-During the World War II, the Galveston Municipal Airport, predecessor to Scholes International Airport, was redesignated a U.S. Army Air Corps base and named "Galveston Army Air Field".
+During the World War II, the Galveston Municipal Airport, a predecessor to Scholes International Airport, was redesignated as a U.S. Army Air Corps base and named "Galveston Army Air Field".
 The United States Army Corps of Engineers, using funds made available by Congress through the Civil Aeronautics Authority, constructed three 6000 ft long, hard-surface runways at the airport to accommodate army aircraft.
 In January 1943, Galveston Army Air Field was officially activated with the 46th Bombardment Group serving an anti-submarine role in the Gulf of Mexico.
 Later it was replaced by the 10th anti-submarine squadron, flying RM-37 Lockheed Venturas.

-In 1942, William Lewis Moody, Jr., along with his wife Libbie Shearn Rice Moody, established the Moody Foundation, with the purpose of benefiting present and future generations of Texans."
+In 1942, William Lewis Moody, Jr., along with his wife Libbie Shearn Rice Moody, established the Moody Foundation with the purpose of "benefiting present and future generations of Texans".
 The foundation, one of the largest in the United States, would play a prominent role in Galveston during later decades, helping to fund numerous civic and health-oriented programs.

 The end of the war drastically reduced military investment in the island.
 Increasing enforcement of gambling laws and the growth of Las Vegas put pressure on the gaming industry on the island.
 Finally, in 1957, Texas Attorney General Will Wilson and the Texas Rangers began a massive campaign of raids which wrecked gambling and prostitution in the city.
 As these vice industries crashed, so did tourism taking the rest of the Galveston economy with it.
 Neither the economy nor the culture of the city was the same afterward.
 Civic leaders made several failed attempts at new ventures including the failed Oleander Bowl football tournament and the Pelican Island Bridge for access to a new industrial park which never materialized.
 Nevertheless, key non-entertainment sectors such as insurance, banking, and the medical school helped to keep the economy viable.